anugyaparashar/anugyaparashar/README.md

  <h1>I :heart: Solving Real Life Problems! </h1>

-I am Anugya Parashar,a passionate data enthusiast.
+I am Anugya Parashar, a passionate data enthusiast.
 If Data is considered as the new oil or gold, I definitely would like to be a gold digger".
 Passionate about building scalable data solutions, I specialize in designing, building, and maintaining scalable data pipelines and systems, with extensive experience in AWS and Azure cloud platforms.
-Having worked at Market risk team for barclays as a client, I bring over 3+ yrs of data engineering expertise on the table, along with investment banking industy experience.
+Having worked at Market Risk team for Barclays as a client, I bring over 3+ yrs of data engineering expertise on the table, along with investment banking industy experience.

 <h2 align="left">👨🏻‍💻 About Me:</h2>